kcrary/istari/docs/terms.md

   same soft-strict constant, unification will unify the corresponding terms along the spine, rather than unfolding the constant.

   Note that Istari does not check that this is correct.
 Marking a constant as soft-strict that is not actually strict will not compromise soundness, but it will cause unification to fail sometimes when it need not fail.

+- Firm-strict: like a firm constant, but strict in unification like soft-strict.

 A constant's opacity can be altered using the function `setOpacity`.
 Since opacities can be altered, an opaque constant is not entirely